 Can I apply for citizenship if I forget to register for Selective Service?

 Forgetting to register for Selective Service can create a major problem if you’re applying for citizenship.
 Men between the ages of 18 and 26 are expected to register for the Selective Service and provide proof for the purposes of naturalizing as a U.S. citizen.
 This requirement applies to U.S. citizens, permanent residents, refugees, asylees, and even undocumented aliens.
 It does not apply to women or foreign nationals in the United States with nonimmigrant visas (e.g. tourists, students, business, etc.).
 By failing to register for the Selective Service, the applicant will most likely fail the “good moral character” requirement for N-400 and the application will be denied.

 Applicants that are 18 to 26 years old can resolve the problem immediately by registering for Selective Service at www.sss.gov.
-Applicants that are age 26-31 are in a more difficult position if they’ve forgotten to register.
+Applicants that are age 26 to 31 are in a more difficult position if they’ve forgotten to register.
 It is too late to register for Selective Service, and they will not be able to demonstrate good moral character during their most recent five years as a permanent resident.
 Most attorneys recommend that their clients wait to apply.

 How does USCIS determine if I have good moral character?

 To be eligible for naturalization a successful candidate must be a person of good moral character.
 When reviewing your Form N-400 application, background check and immigration history, USCIS will make that determination.
 Examples of things that might demonstrate a lack of good moral character include but aren’t limited to:

 - Any crime against a person with intent to harm.